way2ml/way2ml.github.io/doc/blogs/sphinx.md

 ```

 ## Molecular visualisation
-For visulising the molecular structure, I created [sphinx-molview](https://github.com/HuangJiaLian/sphinx-molview).
+To visualise molecular structures, I created [sphinx-molview](https://github.com/HuangJiaLian/sphinx-molview).
 You can
-install and enable it `conf.py` by add it to the list of extensions:
+install it by using `pip install git+https://github.com/HuangJiaLian/sphinx-molview.git` and enable it `conf.py` by adding it to the list of extensions:

 ```python
 extensions = [